 Though Delaware Statutory Trusts (DST) are not new, current tax laws have made them a preferred investment vehicle for passive 1031 exchange investors and direct (non-1031) investors alike.
 DSTs are derived from Delaware Statutory law as a separate legal entity, created as a trust, which qualifies under Section 1031 as a tax-deferred exchange.

-Properties shown are not owned by 1031 Capital Solutions, DFPG Investments, Inc., or any of their affiliates.
+Properties shown are not owned by 1031 Capital Solutions, Concorde Investment Services, LLC, or any of their affiliates.

 Properties shown are not available for investments in DSTs or other investment products offered by 1031 Capital Solutions.